ReactMrk/kata-session-2a/README.md

 setPhone(''); <br />
 setAddress(''); <br />**

+When state updates are frequent and/or complex, useReducer provides better performance through its centralized update logic, avoiding unnecessary re-renders and excessive state management code.

-Could you also create a clear button?
+**Could you also create a clear button?**